 Governmental bodies and industry organizations in the United States and abroad have adopted, or are considering adopting, laws and regulations restricting the use of, and requiring safeguarding of, personal information.
 For example, in the United States, all financial institutions must undertake certain steps to ensure the privacy and security of consumer financial information.
 Further, the California Consumer Privacy Act, or the CCPA, became effective on January 1, 2020 and imposes additional restrictions and requirements on the collection, processing, and disclosure of personal information, including imposing increased penalties related to data privacy incidents.
 Additionally, a new privacy law, the California Privacy Rights Act, or the CPRA, amends the CCPA and creates additional obligations relating to personal information that take effect on January 1, 2023 (with certain provisions having retroactive effect to January 1, 2022).
-The CPRA's implementing regulations are expected on or before July 1, 2022, and enforcement is scheduled to begin July 1, 2023.
+A draft of the CPRA's implementing regulations were published on May 27, 2022, and enforcement is scheduled to begin July 1, 2023.
 We will continue to monitor developments related to the CPRA and anticipate additional costs and expenses associated with CPRA compliance.
-Other U.S. states, such as Colorado and Virginia, have passed or are also considering omnibus privacy legislation and industry organizations regularly adopt and advocate for new standards in these areas.
+Other U.S. states, such as Colorado, Connecticut, Utah, and Virginia, have passed similar laws and the U.S. federal government and additional U.S. states are also considering omnibus privacy legislation.
+Additionally, industry organizations regularly adopt and advocate for new standards in these areas.
 Many obligations under these other laws and legislative proposals remain uncertain, and we cannot fully predict their impact on our business.
 If we fail to comply with any of these laws or standards, we may be subject to investigations, enforcement actions, civil litigation, fines and other penalties, all of which may generate negative publicity and have a negative impact on our business.